With cutting-edge programs and research opportunities, our faculty and students are

 A minimum program of thirty-nine (39) semester hours in the following areas:

-3 credit hours of foundations of education
+3 credit hours of Foundations of Education;

-33 credit hours of educational leadership core
+33 credit hours of Educational Leadership core courses; and

 3 credit hours of Internship